ebshimizu/stats-of-the-storm/README.md

     * Assign two or more players to a team to track statistics for matches where those players are present
     * Teams can have an arbitrary number of players on them
     * Team statistics page including pick/ban stats
-    * [Planned] Team rankings based on overall team statistics
+    * Overall Team statistics summary

 * [Planned] League Tracking (Collections)
   * [Planned] Create Collections of matches to track statistics for a league